 In this section we introduce CCIP, a mapping of the MMUCA WDP into a new IP that substantially reduces the number of variables and constraints used by DIP.
-Next we outline the intuitions underlying the improvement we propose, whereas in the remaining subsections we develop a rigorous description of such intuitions.
+Next we outline the intuitions underlying the improvement we propose, followed by their rigorous description in the remaining subsections.